Installation/Upgrading Issues

 If you run into this error before being able to complete the composer install --no-dev command successfully, you can try the following:

-1. set APP_KEY=null and ENCRYPT=false in your .env file, THEN
+First, set APP_KEY=null and ENCRYPT=false in your .env file, THEN run:

 This is not exactly a common error, but we have seen it before (although we've never found a smoking gun).
 Following the above process should let you complete the composer install process, and will then update your app key to let you proceed.